kevinschoon/mesos-cli/README.md

 # mesos-cli

-Alternative command line interface for using an [Apache Mesos]("http://mesos.apache.com") cluster.
+Standalone commandline tool for interacting with an [Apache Mesos]("http://mesos.apache.com") cluster.

+## Why?

-The existing CLI tools [bundled]("https://github.com/apache/mesos/tree/master/src/cli") with Mesos are a combintation of C++ and Python scripts.
-The previously developed [mesos-cli]("https://github.com/mesosphere/mesos-cli") by Mesosphere has been integrated into their DC/OS platform.
-Both of those tools depend on the cubmersome libmesos packages which are difficult to install. `mesos-cli` is written in pure Go and communicates with Mesos via HTTP with the excellent [mesos-go]("https://github.com/mesos/mesos-go") library. `mesos-cli` additionally aims to add more convenient features than the original toolset.
+Existing CLI tools for Mesos are tightly integrated into their parent projects(e.g. [[0]](https://github.com/apache/mesos/tree/master/src/cli), [[1]](https://github.com/mesosphere/mesos-cli)) and dependent on cumbersome libmesos packages.

+`mesos-cli` is a lightweight alternative to these tools, leveraging the excellent [mesos-go]("https://github.com/mesos/mesos-go") library to communicate with Mesos via HTTP. `mesos-cli` additionally aims to add more convenient features than the original toolset.

 `mesos-cli` is under development and not ready for use in a production environment.